fshowalter/movielog-archive/features/how-i-grade.md

 Grading systems are harder than one would think.
 It's all about nuance.

-Lets start with a binary scale.
+Let's start with a binary scale.
 A yes or no. Gene Siskel based the famous 'Thumbs up/Thumbs down' system on the thought that a person just wants to know: ' Should I see this movie?'[^1].

 It's a pragmatic approach, but how do you separate the good from the great?
 Put another way, both _Batman Begins_ and _The Dark Knight_ would get a "Thumbs up" but they are not equal.

 Enter the star systems.
-Three stars all the way up to ten, with, perhaps, half-stars between.
+I've seen scales with three stars all the way up to ten, sometimes with half-stars between.

-Not all star-systems are equal.
-Roger Ebert hated the four-star scale his paper used because it offered no middle ground [^1] .
+But not all star-systems are equal.
+Roger Ebert hated the four-star scale his paper used because it offered no middle ground [^1].
+He's right, and we can rule out the four-star system.

-On the end of the spectrum, there's the iMDb.
-It uses a ten-point system.
-That's a lot of nuance.
-Perhaps too much.
-10-point systems get confused with traditional grading systems where 6's correspond to D's, 7's to C's etc. Consider that the median score on the iMBb in 2009 was a 6.6 and you'll see what I mean.
+Next, let's consider the iMDb.
+It uses a ten-star system.
+But in 2009 the median score on the iMBb in 2009 was a 6.6, implying that users are skewing toward the upper bounds.
+The scale is too large.
+Defining the nuances between the 10-points is a challenge.
+Put another way, if a 1-star rating means you hated it, and a 10-star rating means you loved it, what does a 3-star rating mean?

+So if four is too small and ten is too large, what's ideal?

+Consider the 5-star systems.
+Ebert liked it [^1].
+It offers a middle ground while still allowing the various ratings to be defined.

-But what about letter grade systems?
+And what about letter grade systems?
 The Onion AV Club uses them, and I quite like them.
 They're essentially a five-star system.
 5-stars equals an 'A', 4-stars a 'B', 3-stars is a 'C', 2-stars is a 'D', and 1-star is an 'F'.
 I use a letter grade system behind the scenes because it's how my brain works.

 So why display them as stars?
 Well, for one, grade definition's aren't universal.
 When I see a movie with a 'C' grade, I think it was okay, but nothing spectacular.
 Others may think it was a bad movie.
 A 3-star out of 5 display makes it clear it's a middle-of-the-road rating.